phamthanhtrang2710-collab/Secure-Multi-Site-Web-Hosting-Infrastructure/README.md

 ## Multi-site Hosting

-* Deploy and operate two independent WordPress websites on the same Ubuntu server.
+* Deploy and operate two WordPress websites on the same Ubuntu server.

 * Configure Apache VirtualHosts to separate the configuration of each website, ensuring independence and ease of management.